-Until recently, explorers focused on targeting uranium mineralization within the current boundaries of the Athabasca Basin, even though many of the high-grade resources are located within basement rocks lying beneath the rocks of the basin.
-Recent discoveries, such as Fission Uranium Corp.'s Patterson Lake South (the RRR deposit), which is hosted by basement rocks that are clearly outside current basin boundaries, have renewed interest in exploration of areas outside of the basin, having known uranium showings and favorable structural settings within basement host rocks.
+Outline of Athabasca sedimentary basin (purple) imposed on SGS regional airborne Total Field Magnetics (TFMag).
+Until recently, explorers focused on targeting uranium mineralization within the current boundaries of the Athabasca Basin, even though many of the high-grade resources are located within basement rocks lying beneath the rocks of the Athabasca Basin.
+Recent discoveries at the western boundary of the Basin, such as Fission Uranium Corp.'s RRR deposit and Nexgen Energy Corp's Arrow deposit, are hosted by basement rocks that are clearly outside current basin boundaries.
+This recent understanding has renewed uranium exploration of areas outside of the Basin that have known uranium showings and favorable structural settings within basement host rocks.
 The Genesis property covers regional host rocks known to host uranium mineralization.
-The project area has previously been explored by Dennison Mines Limited, Roughrider Uranium Corp., Triex Minerals Corporation, CanAlaska Uranium Ltd., and the geological surveys of Saskatchewan and Canada.
-Past exploration included lake sediment and soil geochemical surveys, airborne geophysical surveys, ground radiometric surveys, geological mapping and prospecting.
-A compilation by Kivalliq management of this historic work, which outlined 30 uranium showings and several known uranium-bearing boulder trains, helped to outline eight target areas that display multi-variant anomalism including combinations of geophysical conductors and/or existing lake sediment, boulder or outcrop uranium or indicator element geochemical anomalies.
+The project area has previously been explored by Denison Mines Limited, Roughrider Uranium Corp., Triex Minerals Corporation, CanAlaska Uranium Ltd., and the geological surveys of Saskatchewan and Canada.
+Past exploration in the area included lake sediment and soil geochemical surveys, airborne geophysical surveys, ground geochemical surveys, geological mapping and radiometric assisted prospecting.
+A compilation by Kivalliq management of this historic work, which outlined identified 30 uranium showings and several known uranium-bearing boulder trains, helped to outline eight target areas that display multi-variant anomalism including combinations of geophysical conductors, radiometrics and/or existing lake sediment, boulder or outcrop uranium or indicator element geochemical anomalies.
+With its partner Kivalliq as project operator, Roughrider has incorporated a multi-disciplinary approach exploring the Genesis property.
+A summary of the work completed at Genesis by Roughrider is provided in the table below: Management Discussion & Analysis Quarter ended March 31, 2017 Genesis Property: Work Completed by Roughrider Exploration Limited 2014-2016